 - Allow yourself time and don’t be late!
 If you miss your appointment, another will not be scheduled before your hearing, and the judge will look down upon this,

-- FCS session can last up to two hours,
+- FCS sessions can last up to two hours,

 - Bring your intake with you and make sure that it is completed prior to the session,